Wise Online - View Week

-Be the OBSERVER of your thoughts
+Be the OBSERVER of your thoughts (access your WISE mind)

-Once we find that we can observe our thoughts and our mind from a distance this gives us an edge.
-This empowers us as we get to CHOOSE how we want our mind to respond to challenges and difficulties.
+Once we find that we can observe our thoughts and mind from a distance this gives us an edge.
+This empowers us as we get to CHOOSE how we want our WISE mind to respond to challenges and difficulties.

 It may be helpful to firstly remember that not every thought is a fact.
 Thoughts are mental events that pass through our mind, just like clouds in the sky.
 All of our thoughts, feelings and sensations are just like the ever-changing weather that passes through the sky, without affecting the nature of the sky itself.
 The weather of our minds and bodies comes and goes and is also impermanent.
-Remembering this can help us to remain balanced and centered, without getting swept up in every passing storm.
+Remembering “this too shall pass” can help us to remain balanced and centered, without getting swept up in every passing storm.

-Many people try different ways to get rid of their negative thoughts, including distractions, diversions, or ‘drowning their sorrows’ only to later mentally beat themselves up for being stuck in negatively.
+Many people try different ways to get rid of their negative thoughts, including distractions, diversions, or ‘drowning their sorrows’ only to later mentally beat themselves up for being stuck in negativity.
 If you are struggling with negative thinking it is possible to turn things around and cultivate inner peace.

 Research shows that struggling with, arguing with, trying to drown out or push away unhelpful thoughts only amplifies them and makes things worse.

-How to Regulate, Not Suppress Emotions
+How to Regulate Emotions

 On one level, emotions are like energy waves, varying in shape and intensity, just like ocean waves.
 Their nature is to arise and pass away pretty quickly, like all natural phenomena.
 If you attempt to interrupt this process, through acting out or suppressing, several things can happen.
 Tragically (and ironically), efforts to “talk yourself out of your emotions” often results in “increased rumination and perservation.”
 In other words, you will keep thinking about and holding onto those emotions you’re trying to avoid.
-Suppression gets held in the body and creates a host of downstream effects including anxiety, depression, stress-related illness, all the way to substance abuse, PTSD and suicide.
+Suppression gets held in the body and creates a host of downstream effects including muscle tension, headaches, anxiety, depression, stress-related illness, all the way to substance abuse, PTSD and suicide.

 Using mindfulness to accurately label negative thought patterns can help you cope more effectively and ensure that the emotion is not being fuelled by the “story-line” related to the emotion.